Migrating from Python 2 to Python 3

 # [0, 1, ... , 22]

-In Python 3 range() is a replacement for xrange(), while the range() implementation found in Python 2 in gone: one needs to replace it with a list comprehension.
+In Python 3 range() is a replacement for xrange(), while the range() implementation found in Python 2 is now gone, but it could probably be replaced with a list comprehension.

 try: